 Puerto Escondido is not your typical Baja beach resort.
 This is an area of incredible beauty and has a very kicked-back feeling to it.
 It is extremely popular with sail boaters and even has a very informal, local yacht club.

-There is nice (small) hotel (not on the water) and a good trailer/RV park and restaurant that is within walking distance of the marina.
+There is a nice (small) hotel (not on the water) and a good trailer/RV park and restaurant that is within walking distance of the marina.
 The one local mini-mart, that is fairly well stocked, will also do your laundry.
 There is phone, fax and Internet access available.
-In the marina there is a gas dock (cars can gas up here also), launching ramp and a lot of ultra modern port facility offices.
+In the marina, there is a gas dock (cars can gas up there as well), launching ramp and a lot of ultra modern port facility offices.
 A pretty good pizza restaurant is located in one of the oversized admin buildings.

-If you did not know you were in Baja and saw just the facilities, administration offices and the access infrastructure you might think you were in the middle new marina in some major city in the U.S. These radically overbuilt port facilities should be able to serve the needs of Puerto Escondido until the end of time.
+If you did not know you were in Baja and saw just the facilities, administration offices and the access infrastructure, you might think you were in the middle of a new marina in some major city in the U.S. These radically overbuilt port facilities should be able to serve the needs of Puerto Escondido until the end of time.

 There is great year-round fishing available in the Puerto Escondido area.
 A typical catch will consist of yellowtail, snapper, tuna and grouper.
 There are also marlin and sailfish lurking in these waters, depending on the time of year.
 Puerto Escondido provides a less time consuming approach to a couple of islands that do not get fished very much.
 Isla Santa Catalina and Isla Monserrate are rarely fished and will normally produce amazing results.
 These islands are just a little too far out of range for the pangas from Loreto so the fishing can be very productive.

-Puerto Escondido has enormous potential, it is a beautiful spot that needs some strong investors and a lot TLC.
-Someday the Mexican government will find the right investors and a sustainable transformation will take place to make this an area that all Baja visitors will want to visit.
+Puerto Escondido has enormous potential, it is a beautiful spot that needs some strong investors and a lot of TLC.
+Someday, the Mexican government will find the right investors and a sustainable transformation will take place to make this an area that all Baja visitors will want to visit.